Running Redox on Real Hardware

 - Confirm the permission to erase the data of your device and wait until the progress bar reach 100%

-- If it show a choice window with "ISO" and "DD" mode, select the "DD" mode.
+- If it shows a choice window with "ISO" and "DD" mode, select the "DD" mode.
+If the flashing process completes with no errors, the flash was successful.

-- Now you can restart your Windows and boot Redox.
+Now you can now restart your Windows machine and boot into Redox.

 Once the ISO image boots, the system will display the Orbital GUI.
 Log in as the user named user